study-groups/js-study-group/README.md

 | file | info |
 |---|---|
 |js.sh | Tools for installing and using JSON, NVM, NodeJs and Express |
-| PicoX | UI Components using vanilla reactive system ala MobX
+| PicoUI | UI Components using vanilla reactive system ala MobX
+| PicoDb | Time-series, object storage with vector indexing